 - Uploading a custom Favicon.

-As most of these features an options are built into each theme.
-Currently there are 9 themes to choose from with Thrive Themes.
+Because most of these features and options are built into each theme.

 This list was very difficult to put together and could have quite easily been much longer.

-Below I’ve listed the plugins that I truly believe are professional, so here we go!
+Below I’ve listed the plugins that I truly believe to be professional in every way!

-When I first discovered this plugin in 2015, it was like rediscovering WordPress all over again.
+When I first discovered this plugin back in 2015, it was like rediscovering WordPress all over again.

-I was absolutely blown away by it and what you could do with it.
+I was absolutely blown away by TCB and what you could do with it.

-The Thrive Content Builder plugin, also known as Thrive Visual Editor, is still the most powerful front end page builder, visual editor plugin for WordPress.
+The Thrive Content Builder plugin, also known as Thrive Visual Editor, is by far the most powerful front end page builder, visual editor plugin for WordPress.

-Since it’s launch, there have been other similar ones cropping up, but none of them coming close to TCB.
+Since its launch, we’ve seen many other front-end page builder tools crop up, but none of them coming close to TCB.